-Lifelong Learning at HCC enables individuals to invest in their futures through meaningful educational experiences that are unique to their needs and circumstances - whether for career development or personal enrichment keep pace in a constantly changing work.
-Courses include English as a Second Language, Mathematics, GED, bookkeeping, and entrepreneurship, among many others.
-In some instances, certain courses can be linked to create non-credit Certificate Programs such as the Certified Nursing Assistant, Patient Care Technician, Pharmacy Technician, Personal Trainer, S.M.A.R.T Professional Bartending, Real Estate Principles and Practices, and Qualified Food Operator ServSafe® certifications, among others.
+Whether it be for career development or personal enrichment purposes, HCC offers programming to serve either personal objective.
+Career Enhancement programs offered by HCC provide the needed skill upgrades for individuals to keep pace in a constantly changing work environment and to remain relevant in an ever evolving global marketplace.
+Courses include English as a Second Language, basic skills, GED, bookkeeping, and entrepreneurship, among many others.
+In some instances, certain courses can be linked to create non-credit Certificate Programs such as the Certified Nursing Assistant, Patient Care Technician, Pharmacy Technician, Certified Professional Coder, Personal Trainer, and S.M.A.R.T Professional Bartending among others.
+Personal Enrichment programs are offered as a means to pursue personal interests for the sake of leisure learning.
+Programs include topics as varied as learning a new language (Spanish, Chinese, American Sign Language), computer courses, health and wellness, digital photography, fine arts, and safe boating.